 All finishes will eventually start rusting with exposure to enough moisture (sweat) that you don’t wipe off, and if you don’t apply oil to the surface to protect it, but it can take a while.

-The coating of the sleeves (as opposed to the shaft) doesn’t matter much, functionally speaking.
+The coating of the sleeves (as opposed to the shaft) doesn’t matter as much, functionally speaking.
 Black oxide and black zinc will get the most noticeably scratched up from sliding plates over it.
 Chrome is a good choice.
 Bare steel sleeves also work well, being not as susceptible to corrosion because they don’t get very exposed to your skin and sweat.

 Diameter – Not to be confused with the size of the sleeve where the weights go, which is always about 50mm (2″) on a high quality bar.
 We’re talking about the shaft that you grip.
 A shaft diameter of 28-28.5mm (1 1/16”) is perfect for pulling motions like deadlifts.
 29mm (1 1/8”) or thicker is good for bench presses, and 30-32mm ( 1 1/4”) for squats.
 A larger diameter also means it’s going to be stiffer, so very strong lifters like a thick squat bar so it doesn’t wobble around on them during heavy squats that they need to stay in complete control of.
 I’ve listed only 28-29mm bars here that are good as all-around powerlifting bars.

 PSI / Tensile Strength – The strength of the steel, measured in PSI, pounds per square inch.
 With a given bar diameter, this serves as a comparison of how much force can be applied before a bar breaks or bends permanently.
 The higher the number, the stronger it is.